RachanaAmgai/Project/README.md

 ### Machine Learning & Predictive Analytics

 - **[Project 1: Customer Churn Prediction](https://github.com/RachanaAmgai/Project1-Predicting-Customer-Churn)**
-  Built a classification model to predict customer churn in the telecom industry.
-Included EDA, feature engineering, and comparison of multiple machine learning models to support retention strategies.
+ This project focuses on predicting customer churn in the telecommunications industry using machine learning.
+The workflow includes data exploration, feature engineering, class balancing (using SMOTE), and modeling with algorithms like Random Forest, XGBoost, and Neural Networks.
+Evaluation is based on recall, F1-score, and confusion matrices, with special attention to interpretability and fairness.

 - **[Project 2: Walmart Sales Forecasting](https://github.com/RachanaAmgai/Project2-walmart-sales-prediction)**
+  This project applies machine learning to forecast weekly sales for Walmart stores at the department level.
 Applied regression and time series forecasting to Walmart’s weekly sales data to help optimize inventory management and staffing.
 Explored Random Forest, ARIMA, and data merging techniques.

 - **[Project 3: Predicting Default Credit Case Study](https://github.com/RachanaAmgai/Project3-Predicting-Default-Credit-Case-Study)**
-  Designed a model to predict whether a borrower will experience serious delinquency (90+ days overdue) using financial and demographic features.
-Employed Random Forest, CatBoost, SHAP values, and LIME for interpretability.
+ This project focuses on predicting serious credit delinquency—defined as borrowers falling over 90 days behind on payments—using demographic and financial history data.
+The dataset, sourced from European credit card transactions, is highly imbalanced, with defaults representing only 0.172% of cases.
+We applied data cleaning, outlier handling, and advanced feature engineering to prepare the dataset.
+SHAP and LIME were used to explain model predictions, revealing credit usage and delinquency history as key predictors.

 ---